Predicting the Life of Your Marriage

 The second major mistake is to give up your life to take on the other persons.

-This is almost as bad as the first mistake, as one becomes dependent on the other.
+This is almost as bad as the first mistake.

 It is very likely that feeling unfulfilled, feeling helpless, you will take it out on the marriage.
 For marriage can not fill every aspect of your life.